mau-jac/1T6-F21/wk6/sorting-filtering-formatting.md

 ## Exercises

-Exercise files are available in Moodle under week 6.

 ### Exercise 1

 Complete the challenge at the end of the[ guide **Sorting Data** ](https://edu.gcfglobal.org/en/excel/sorting-data/1/) with the modified step below: